abauville/Sunaba/README.md

 1. Find why Pe is not properly limited by Py
 1. Find the bug in the elasticity
 1. Verify the advection of phi
+1. Put the colorscale as a user input

 ### TO DO LIST PHYSICS ###